bahmutov/get-username-and-password/README.md

 // will ask for the password only
 ```

+If there are questions, and the STDOUT is not a terminal, the promise will be rejected.

 Built on top of [inquirer](https://www.npmjs.com/package/inquirer).

 Related: [inquirer-confirm](https://github.com/bahmutov/inquirer-confirm) - simple CLI yes / no as a promise.